Trepan-Debuggers/bashdb/docs/install.rst

 Repology_ maintains a list of various bundled ``bashdb`` packages.
 Below are some specific distributions that contain ``bashdb``.

-At the time this documentation was built, here is status that they provide:
+At the time this documentation was built, here is the status that they provide:

 |packagestatus|